stollander33/docs/docs/users/user_guide.md

   You have two options to fix the error:

-  - If your database is only used to store sessions you can simply destroy the database volume (an empty database will be automatically re-created at startup)
+  - If your database is only used to store sessions you can simply destroy the database volume and re-initialize it

-    `rapydo remove`
+    1. stop the stack:  `rapydo remove`

-    `docker volume rm YOUR_PROJECT_sqldata`
+    2. delete the sql data volume: `docker volume rm YOUR_PROJECT_sqldata`

-    `rapydo start`
+    3. start the stack: `rapydo start`

-    In case of issues with the automatic init procedure your backend will be able to connect to PostgreSQL but the following error will be raise when trying to read data:

-    >  Backend database is unavailable

-    If this error occurs you can fix by:

-    1. enter your backend container (`rapydo shell backend`)
+4. enter your backend container: `rapydo shell backend`
-    2. destroy and re-create the database (`restapi clean && restapi init`)
+    5. re-initialize the database: `restapi init`
-    3. exit the backend container (`exit`)
+  6. exit the backend container: `exit`
-    4. restart the services (`rapydo restart`)

   - If you cannot lose your data, please refer to the [Official Upgrading Guide](https://www.postgresql.org/docs/11/upgrading.html)